gbif/ipt/dataHostingCentres.md

 The [Canadian Biodiversity Information Facility (CBIF)](http://www.cbif.gc.ca/) does not run an IPT.

 Therefore you are recommended to contact Canadensys, which provides helpdesk support to new publishers in Canada, and hosting support for datasets on the [Canadensys IPT](http://data.canadensys.net/ipt).
 Please contact Canadensys <olivier.norvez@umontreal.ca> for assistance.

+The [Canadensys IPT](http://data.canadensys.net/ipt) is recognized as a repository in [BioSharing.org](https://biosharing.org/biodbcore-000855).
+An increasing number of journals refer authors to an appropriate repository in BioSharing.org in order to ensure data underlying scientific publications gets deposited in a standardized manner.

 ## Colombia